In this article, you will learn what is Extrusion Process and its working principles, types, applications, and advantages with PDF.

 - Dies are relatively simple and easy to make.

 - The extrusion process is complete in one pass only.
-This is not so in case of rolling.
+This is not so in the case of rolling.

 - The extrusion process can be easily automated.